brkslmn/UI-specification-document/README.md

 # UI-specification-document
-technical assignment for P.I.
+Technical assignment for P.I.
 Works

 - New User Button:
    >This button opens the ***form*** for creating a new user.